 What makes this journey special?

-- Stay in fantastically provisioned private luxury ger camps in Mongolia’s desert dunes and grasslands
+- Stay in fantastically provisioned private luxury ger camps in Mongolia’s desert dunes and grasslands.

-- Watch or take part in a private Naadam festival with horse-racing, archery and wrestling
+- Watch or take part in a private Naadam Festival with horse-racing, archery and wrestling.

-- Fascinating hosts and guides from the Head Buddhist Monk of a remote monastery to a private astronomer and field naturalists studying Mongolian wildlife
+- Fascinating hosts and guides, from the Head Buddhist Monk of a remote monastery to a private astronomer and field naturalists studying Mongolian wildlife.

-Your Mongolia private family holiday itinerary
+Your Mongolia family holiday itinerary

 Enter the dragon

-Beijing
+Days 1-3: Beijing

-Begin your adventure in Beijing, as you take in the imperial glories of China’s capital city.
+Begin your adventure in Beijing as you take in the imperial glories of China’s capital city.
 We’ll adapt your time here to the age and interests of your children, but must-dos include visiting the Forbidden City and the Temple of Heaven, and exploring the narrow atmospheric streets of Beijing’s hutongs.
-We’d also unhesitatingly recommend a visit to the Great Wall, too, but let us take you to the less crowded and more rewarding Jinshanling section, where you can walk along the fortifications and ponder why China’s imperial dynasties so desperately wanted to keep the Mongols out!
+We’d also unhesitatingly recommend a visit to the Great Wall, but let us take you to the less crowded and more rewarding Jinshanling section, where you can walk along the fortifications and ponder why China’s imperial dynasties so desperately wanted to keep the Mongols out!
 Back in the city, enjoy a sumptuous Peking Duck dinner.

 Capital of cool

-Ulaanbaatar
+Day 4: Ulaanbaatar

 Into the wild